AhmedBakrXI/Algorithmic-Toolbox-San-Diego-Coursera/README.md

 ## 👨‍💻 Programming Languages:

-> I used Java, C++ and Python through out this course to make it easy for me to switch from one programming language to another while studying the course.
+> I used C++, Java and Python through out this course to make it easy for me to switch from one programming language to another while studying the course.

 ## 📝 Contents
 <table>